yamatatsu/vitest-dynamodb-lite/packages/vitest-environment-dynalite/README.md

 ### 2. Config file

-In your project root, create a `vitest-environment-dynalite-config.json` with the tables schemas, and an optional `basePort` to run dynalite on:
+In your project root, create a config file with the tables schemas, and an optional `basePort` to run dynalite on.

+The config file can be written in either `json`, `js` or `cjs` format.

+In `json`:

 ```json
 {